pop-os/desktop-icons-ng/README.md

 Of course, to avoid breaking the security model of Wayland, the process for identifying the window is somewhat convoluted, to ensure that only the process launched from the extension can have those rights.
-To do so, the extension first generates a random UUID, which will be used to identify the window.
+To do so, the extension first generates a random UUID, which will be used to identify the windows.
 Then it launches the desktop program (ding.js) with the '-U' parameter in its command line, and writes the UUID, followed by a carriage return, through the STDIN pipe of the desktop program.
 The '-U' parameter instructs the desktop program to wait for that UUID in its STDIN pipe (it is done this way to allow to run the desktop program in stand-alone mode